suinkangme/ML_python/README.md

 <img src = "ml.png">

 - Learn and Practice Machine Learning on Jupyter Notebook environment
+- NumPy and Pandas are popular libraries in Python for data manipulation and analysis
 - Python3 | Numpy | Pandas

 <br>